retrocomputacion/retrobbs/readme.md

 - **\<conn\>**: Connection object
 - **\<filename\>**: Path to the file to display
 - **\<title\>**: If not empty, will be used to display a title bar.
-Otherwise no title bar will be rendered.
+Otherwise, no title bar will be rendered.
 - **\<lines\>**: Number if lines available before scrolling.

 ### SendCPetscii(conn:Connection, filename, pause = 0):
-Display a _.c_ formatted C64 text screen, as exported by _PETSCII_ or _PETMATE_.
+Display a _.c_ formatted C64 text screen, as exported by _PETSCII_ or _PETMate_.
 Multiple frames per file are supported

 - **\<conn\>**: Connection object
 - **\<filename\>**: Path to the file to display
 - **\<pause\>**: Seconds to pause between frames.
 Default: 0, wait for user to press RETURN.

 ### SendPETPetscii(conn:Connection, filename):
-Display a _.PET_ formatted C64 text screen, as exported be _PETMATE_.
-Returns immediatly
+Display a _.PET_ formatted C64 text screen, as exported by _PETMate_.
+Returns immediately

 - **\<conn\>**: Connection object
 - **\<filename\>**: Path to the file to display